-Given the asynchronous online nature of the course, I am available by appointment as needed for students and during weekly student support times on Thursdays 8 - 9:30 am.
+Given the asynchronous online nature of the course, I am available by appointment as needed for students and during student support times every other Tuesday from 8-10:00 am.
 Meetings will be held virtually using Zoom, please use this link to schedule yourself for a meeting during office hours - please put the topic to be discussed in the meeting description.
+If these appointments don't work or you would like to meet during a week without scheduled appointments please email to set up a time.
+Please share 3 options for meeting (I'm generally available early in the day - EDT).
 I am also available to answer questions via email and will generally respond to emails within 24- 48 hours (Mon- Fri).
 When emailing to schedule an appointment outside of the appointment slots please include the general topic you wish to discuss and 2-3 windows you are available to meet.